 - Attend an information session for the School of Health, Wellness, and Public Safety (HWPS).

-- Meet with a Student Services Academic Advisor to make an academic plan.
+- Meet with a Student Services Academic Advisor or HWPS/MSE School Advisor to make an academic plan.

 Be sure you have filled out CNM’s general scholarship application first.
 There are foundation scholarships that are just for nursing students.